How Do You Wait on The Lord?

-As they passed the wooden Hanukkia around and the first 5 people lit one candle, I began a short review of the previous four days and then began to talk about King David and how the Light was passed to him and how much he truly blew it for most of his life.
-I encouraged everyone to never look down on yourselves for being in prison because David was no better of a man.
+As they passed the wooden hanukkiah around and the first five people lit one candle, I began a short review of the previous four days and then began to talk about King David.
+I noted how the Light was passed to him and how he blew it for most of his life.
+I encouraged everyone not to look down on themselves for being in prison because David was no better a man.
 He committed adultery and then tried to cover it up with murder.
 He was a true criminal and God had to chastise him heavily because of it.
 He had to go through a tremendous amount of pain over the next several decades.
-From the death of his firstborn from Bathsheba to his son Absalom taking over his throne which forced David into hiding and isolation, David understood pain.
-He was imprisoned, malnourished and was despised much like a prisoner today.
-I tried to encourage them that if David can still be called a “man after God's own heart” after all of his mistakes, how much more could we as well?
-After all, if our God is not a God of restoration, love, forgiveness and grace, then He is no God at all.
-But He is a God of forgiveness and He chastises those He loves.
+His firstborn from Bathsheba died and his son Absalom took over his throne, an act that forced him into hiding.
+So David understood pain.
+He was imprisoned, malnourished, and despised…much like a prisoner today.
+I tried to encourage the men that if David could still be called a “man after God's own heart” after all of his mistakes, how much more could we, as well?
+After all, if our God is not a God of restoration, love, forgiveness, and grace, He’s no god at all.
+But He IS a God of forgiveness and He chastises those He loves.
 We all have hope; we just need to wait for His deliverance!

 This is exactly why the Psalmist says that if we will wait patiently on Him and rest in Him, “He shall bring forth your righteousness as the light, and your justice as the noonday.”
-When we commit our ways to Him He delivers us out of every trap that the enemy sets for us and becomes the proverbial “light” at the end of the tunnel.
+When we commit our ways to Him He delivers us out of every trap the enemy sets for us and becomes the proverbial “light” at the end of the tunnel.

 Stay tuned for part 6!